Model

 - class pyepo.model.grb.tspGGModel(num_nodes)

-This class is optimization model for traveling salesman problem based on Gavish–Graves (GG) formulation.
+This class is an optimization model for the traveling salesman problem based on Gavish–Graves (GG) formulation.

 - _model